badlydrawnrob/anki/source/data/data-draw.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# How can we replicate this with curried style in Elm Lang?
+# How can we avoid nested update functions and messages?

 <!-- -------------------------------------------------------------------------